-After detoxifying a drug addict’s body, he still feels the need to have drugs/alcohol again.
+After detoxifying a drug addict’s body, he still feels the need to have drugs/alcohol/smoke again.
 That strong urge and craving can be treated through one of the most reliable and effective de addiction treatments, opted by several renowned psychologists and psychiatrists throughout the world, that is Hypnotherapy.

 Can Hypnotherapy Cure Addiction?

 Studies have shown hypnotism to be more effective than simply therapy or a placebo when dealing with substance abuse disorders, behavioral addictions and even chronic pain.

 Hypnotherapists have been helping their clients stop drinking, smoking and using drugs for years with great success.
 Until recently, very little was known about how the brain could just turn off the desire for alcohol or drugs, and how the subconscious mind could stop the addictive urges when a person has been hypnotized.
 Hypnotherapists use techniques that are specifically created to change the triggers in the brain, stop self-sabotage issues, release trauma and redirect the neural networks in the brain.
 When Ms Nitu started applying these same processes to her clients who needed addiction help, she found that their addictive behaviors frequently stopped and that their fear of relapse was also often gone.

 One reason that hypnosis is so effective is that it changes a person’s deepest beliefs about who he is.
 We believe that when a person quits an addiction, he needs to be something other than an “addict in recovery” for the rest of his life.
 Instead of telling someone what they are not, we implant an identity about what they are and what they want to be.
 We create a positive identity of being healthy, in control, powerful and free from a disease.